hrlblab/CircleSnake/README.md

 [//]: # (![]&#40;docs/fig1.png&#41;)
 <img src="docs/fig1.png" alt="drawing" width="600"/>

 Contact: [ethan.h.nguyen@vanderbilt.edu](mailto:ethan.h.nguyen@vanderbilt.edu).
-Feel free to reach out with any questions or discussion!
+Feel free to reach out with any questions or discussions!

 ## Abstract
 In this work, we propose CircleSnake, a simple end-to-end circle contour deformation-based segmentation method for ball-shaped medical objects.
 Compared to the prevalent DeepSnake method, our contribution is threefold: